What are you going to do when the dryer stopped spinning?

 The timers of dryers don’t usually break.

-However, if all the parts have been tested and it is not yet working, it is possibly the reason.
+However, if all the parts have been tested and are not yet working, it is possibly the reason.

 One of the main reasons why your dryer is not working is power.